emacs-eaf/emacs-application-framework/README.md

 There are many useful flags available for `install-eaf.py`, check it yourself using `--help`.

+If you are using Wayland environment, you need to execute the command `cp -r emacs-application-framework/gnome-shell/eaf-wayland@emacs-eaf.org ~/.local/share/gnome-shell/extensions` and activate the Gnome-Shell plugin `eaf-wayland@emacs-eaf.org` in Gnome3.

 #### 3. Load EAF Core

 From here on, you can add the full path to the EAF installation directory to your Emacs ```load-path```, then add the following to `init.el`: